bigvike/thedude/README.md

 # thedude
-This is repo for thosearegoodburgerswalter.com
+This is a repo for thosearegoodburgerswalter.com